FuelLabs/sway/docs/slides/encoding.md

 contract.some_method(0);
 ```

-This will be desugared as
+Compiler will desugar this into

 ```rust
 core::codec::contract_call(